Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics are 8-2 against the spread and 8-2 overall over their past 10 contests.
+- The Celtics are 8-2 against the spread and 8-2 overall in their last 10 contests.

-- Boston has a 31-11 record against the spread and a 39-3 record overall when putting up more than 118.1 points.
+- Boston has a 31-11 record against the spread and a 39-3 record overall when scoring more than 118.1 points.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.